 If you have ever received an advertising text message on their cell phones from the defendant between Oct.
 16, 2013 and Apr.
 19, 2016 then you are eligible for a potential award from the iHeartMedia TCPA Class Action Lawsuit!
 According to the lawsuit, iHeartMedia sent spam text messages to consumers without their consent.
 So if you have gotten one of these messages, then you must file a claim by 8/8/2016 to receive your potential award!
 Don’t forget to take a look at our full list of Class Action Lawsuit Settlements!

-Advertiser Disclosure: Many of the credit card, cd, savings offers that appear on this site are from credit card companies from which HustlerMoneyBlog.com receives compensation.
+Advertiser Disclosure: Many of the credit card, cd, savings, checking offers that appear on this site are from credit card companies and other financial institutions from which HustlerMoneyBlog.com receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
-We do not feature all available credit card, cd, savings offers or all credit card issuers.
+We do not feature all available credit card, cd, savings, checking offers or all financial institutions.

 Editorial Disclosure: Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.